 Parliamentary Procedure.
-The rules should specify the latest edition of Robert's Rules of Order, Newly Revised (11th ed.) as the rules governing the board.
-In addition, to the extent the board adopts rules that vary from the procedure in Robert's Rules (as is expressly allowed in Robert's Rules), those variations should be codified in the board rules.
+The rules should specify the latest edition of Robert's Rules of Order, Newly Revised, 11th Edition (RONR) as the rules governing the board.
+In addition, to the extent the board adopts rules that vary from the procedure in RONR (as is expressly allowed in RONR), those variations should be codified in the board rules.
 It is also a good idea to provide basic information concerning Robert's Rules within the board rules as an easy reference for supervisors.